translate/pootle/docs/server/project_setup.rst

 Creating the project
 ++++++++++++++++++++

-In the top side of the interface you should see your newly created administrator username.
+At the top of the user interface, you should see your newly created administrator username.
 Click on it and the main top menu will be displayed, and then click on **Admin** item (highlighted in red):